storyprotocol/documentation/docs/Story Network (L1)/story-network/node-setup-dev-mainnet.md

 <br />

-### Upgrade Story
+## Upgrade Story

 There are three types of upgrades

 1. Upgrade the story geth client
-2. Upgrade the story client with cosmovisor
+2. Upgrade the story client manually
-3. Upgrade the story client
+3. Schedule the upgrade with Cosmovisor

-#### Upgrade the story geth client
+### Upgrade the story geth client

 ```bash
 sudo systemctl stop story